jithendray/notes/_chapters/060-machine-learning/030-lightgbm.md

 ---
 title: LightGBM (notes)
 ---

-Apart from [listening to metal and writing a review](https://cursedcollection.github.io/icons-of-evil/){:target="_blank"}, I spent my Sunday reading the original LGBM paper and few tutorials on gradient boosting frameworks.
+Apart from listening to metal, I spent my Sunday reading the original LGBM paper and few tutorials on gradient boosting frameworks.
 In this article, I am writing some notes and my understandings about LGBM.

 NOTE: This is post for my future self to look back and review the material.
 So, this’ll be very unpolished!
 Consider reading the paper or watching the talks which I mentioned in the References section at the end of this post.